illorens/Project_ADA_IGY/README.md

 To draw our maps, we used the data available at this address: https://github.com/gregoiredavid/france-geojson.

+# A list of internal milestones up until project milestone 4
+Here is a tentative planning for the Project Presentation:

+1. Select the keypoints of our research.
+Pro-tip: a short list that can explain the project in one sentence.
+2. Select the visualizations that best sum up our research.
+One visualization per keypoint.
+3. Modify them so as to be completely self-informative in a static media (unlike interactive maps)
+4. Build the poster around the keypoints and visualizations.
+5. Build the presentation around the poster.
+Use concise vocabulary and short sentences.

+# Contributions from each team member

+* Icíar: data cleaning, dimensionality reduction (coding and decision-making), clustering (coding the DBSCAN algorithm), correlation analysis (visualization of the matrices, implementation of the generalized Pearson test).
+Implementation of a function allowing to visualize data in static Folium Maps that takes care of missing data.
+For the data story, text writing.

 # A list of internal milestones up until project milestone 2
 Here is a tentative planning for the next project milestone: